 Almost all vegetables are best when harvested early in the morning.
-Overnight, vegetables regain moisture that they lost during the day and starches formed during the day may be converted to sugars during the evening.
-These traits make morning-harvested produce crisper, juicier and sweeter.
+Overnight, vegetables regain moisture that they lost during the day, and starches formed during the day may be converted to sugars during the evening.
+These traits make morning-harvested produce crisper, juicier, and sweeter.
 If you cannot harvest in the morning, produce should be kept out of direct sunlight and cooled as soon as possible to slow degradation.
-Vegetable quality is highest at the moment of harvest and begins to decrease rapidly afterwards.
+Vegetable quality is the highest at the moment of harvest and begins to decrease rapidly afterward.

 Storage times provided below are for freshly harvested produce.
 Store-bought produce will likely have shorter storage times due to the time between harvest and being purchased in the store.